 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. complete and transparent manner?
-B.6.2.
-Have conservative assumptions been used when calculating the leakage emissions? /1/ DR See B.6.2 OK B.6.3.
-Are uncertainties in the leakage emission estimates properly addressed? /1/ DR See B.6.2 OK B.7.
+Final Concl.
+B.7.
 Emission Reductions The emission reductions shall be real, measurable and give long-term benefits related to the mitigation of climate change.
 B.7.1.
-Are the emission reductions real, measurable and give long-term benefits related to the mitigation of climate change. /1/ DR The project is expected to reduce $CO_2$ emissions to the extent of 802 862 tCO2e during the fixed 10-years crediting period (80 286 tCO2e/year on average). ОК B.8.
+Are the emission reductions real, measurable and give long-term benefits related to the mitigation of climate change. /1/ DR The project is expected to reduce CO 2 emissions to the extent of 802 862 tCO2e during the fixed 10-years crediting period (80 286 tCO2e/year on average).
+OK B.8.
 Monitoring Methodology It is assessed whether the project applies an appropriate monitoring methodology.
 B.8.1.
-Is the monitoring plan documented according to the approved methodology and in a complete and transparent manner? /1/ DR The project applies the approved monitoring methodology AM0030 - "PFC emission reductions from anode effect mitigation at primary aluminium smelting facilities" /14/.
-CL-9 OK The monitoring plan for emissions a reduction occurring within the project boundary is based on monitoring the amount of the aluminium produced, the anode effect
+Is the monitoring plan documented according to the approved methodology and in a complete and transparent manner? /1/ DR The project applies the approved monitoring methodology AM0030 - "PFC emission reductions from anode effect mitigation at primary aluminium smelting facilities" (version 01) /16/.
+The monitoring plan for emissions a reduction occurring within the project boundary is based on monitoring the amount of the aluminium produced, the anode effect frequency (AEF), the anode effect duration (AED) and the project slope coefficient.
+The table "B.7.1 Data and parameters monitored" of the PDD does not present all the parameters that need to be monitored.
+According to the methodology, the current efficiency needs to be monitored.
+CL 9 ОК